cmu440/p1/README.md

 # Start a miner, specifying the server's host:port.
 $ go run path/to/miner/miner.go localhost:6060

-# Start the client, specifying the server's host:port and additional
+# Start the client, specifying the server's host:port, the message
-# request parameters.
+# "bradfitz", and max nonce 9999.
-$ go run path/to/client/client.go localhost:6060 0 9999
+$ go run path/to/client/client.go localhost:6060 bradfitz 9999
 ```

 Note that you will need to use the `os.Args` variable in your code to access the user-specified